 At an early stage, mission and instrument personnel should define the data products they intend to archive, estimate their volume and generation rate, and negotiate a preliminary delivery procedure with the PDS.
 Adequate documentation for both understanding and using the data is critical to each archive; mission planners should be mindful of the archive documentation requirement as they develop explanatory materials for other purposes.
 All archive submissions to the PDS are peer-reviewed by scientists and data engineers to ensure that PDS standards have been met and that the archive is complete and the data are useful.
 This usually occurs at several stages for mission archiving.

-Once data are fully integrated into the PDS, they may be retrieved through electronic queries over the Internet, or by special request on physical media such as CD-ROM.
+Once data are fully integrated into the PDS, they will be retrieved through electronic queries over the Internet.
 The PDS provides copies of all accepted bundles to the National Space Science Data Center (NSSDC), which serves as both the PDS "deep archive" and the official distribution point for requests originating outside the planetary research community.